BedrockStreaming/GuzzleHttpBundle/README.md

             ...
 ```

-For the `default_headers` options, the key in array represent the header name.
-The underscore will be transformed to hyphen
- except if is escaped by a backslash.
+For the `headers` options, the key in array represent the header name.
+The underscore will be transformed to hyphen except if it's escaped by a backslash.

 ## Contributing